-Two female reporters for The Washington Post wrote an article referencing Sen. Elizabeth Warren’s big paydays as an attorney.
+Two female Post reporters penned an article referencing Sen. Elizabeth Warren’s big paydays as an attorney.
+That’s right up AOC’s alley — she’s anti-white privilege.

 Sen. Elizabeth Warren worked on more than 50 legal matters during her career as a professor at Ivy League law schools, charging as much as $675 an hour to advise a variety of clients, from people with asbestos disease to a corporation facing possible liability over ruptured breast implants.